mnr/writing-wip/hotmeal.md

 “I’m going to need some help testing some crazy theories,” says Araci.
 “You’ve got the knowledge to understand the internals of this problem and you might be interested in the corporate side.”

-Robin - who no longer uses a puppet - checks something off-screen.
+Robin - who is no longer using a puppet - checks something off-screen.
 “I have access to a Hestia oven and a copy of the board Dakota was playing with.
 Is that the sort of setup you’re looking for?”

 “Close enough,” replies Araci.
 “Let’s meet.
 I’ll bring a meal.”